sysbiocoder/Mito-gatk/README.md

 unzip haplocheck.zip
 ```

-### Download VEP database
+### Download VEP database from Ensembl

-Download the needed VEP cache using the [Ensemble FTP](https://ftp.ensembl.org/pub/current_variation/indexed_vep_cache/) and store in a directory in `resources/vep/cache`.
+Download the needed VEP cache using the [Ensembl FTP](https://ftp.ensembl.org/pub/current_variation/indexed_vep_cache/) and store in a directory in `resources/vep/cache`.
 Keep the subdirectory structure as is.

-## Run the pipeline
+## Run the workflow

 `snakemake -s workflow/Snakefile --software-deployment-method conda apptainer`